-Living with a physical body that is different from one’s true gender identity is incredibly challenging on numerous levels, both functionally and psychologically.
-For many transgender females (transwomen), the issues resulting from these challenges lead to a general dysphoria that is often accompanied by depression, anxiety, disregard for one’s health, substance abuse and/or various other negative effects.
-Thankfully, transgender plastic surgery and medicine has progressed tremendously over the years, enabling the male to female (MTF) transition to be completed more easily, naturally, predictably and with results far superior than what was obtained in the past.
+Having a body that strongly conflicts with one’s experienced gender identity is incredibly challenging on numerous levels, functionally and psychologically.
+For many transgender females (transwomen), the issues resulting from these challenges lead to a general dysphoria that is often accompanied by such issues as depression, anxiety, disregard for one’s health and substance abuse.
+Thankfully, transgender plastic surgery and medicine has progressed tremendously over the years, enabling the male to female (MTF) transition to be completed more easily, naturally, predictably and with results that are far superior to what was previously obtained.

 MTF (Male to Female) transgender top surgery is the gender affirming procedure that transforms a genetically male chest to a more feminine appearing one.
-It is essentially a breast augmentation for those with gender dysphoria.
-However, there are some substantially different and important issues that must be addressed in order to obtain the best possible outcome.
-These will all be discussed with you in great detail at the time of your consultation with Dr. Turkeltaub.
+It is, in essence, a breast augmentation for those with gender dysphoria.
+There are, however, some substantially different and important issues that must be addressed in order to obtain the best, most natural appearing results.

-Male to female breast surgery is performed the same as a standard breast augmentation.
-During the procedure, breast implants are carefully inserted through a predetermined incision and placed either above or below the pectoralis major muscle to achieve a more feminine-appearing chest.
+Male to female breast surgery is performed in a manner virtually identical to a standard breast augmentation though with some caveats.
+During the procedure, breast implants are carefully inserted through an incision and placed either above or below the pectoralis major muscle to achieve a feminine-appearing chest.
 Dr. Turkeltaub employs a very gentle and meticulous surgical technique to help limit any post-operative discomfort and allow you to achieve the results that you desire.

-The potential risks associated with MTF breast surgery are identical to those experienced in breast augmentation.
-These will be discussed with you at the time of your consultation.
+The potential risks associated with MTF breast surgery are the same ones as those experienced in breast augmentation.
+These will be thoroughly discussed with you during your consultation.

 For more specific information about implants, please visit Dr. Turkeltaub’s page on breast implants.

-Individuals considering male to female breast surgery have three incision options through which implants can be placed.
+Individuals considering MTF breast surgery have three incision options through which implants can be placed.
 These include:

 Following a thorough review of the advantages and disadvantages of each option, Dr. Turkeltaub can help you select the best incision location for your unique needs and desires.